phssakaigawa/node-red-contrib-espeak/README.md

 Node-RED node for Open JTalk

 Open JTalk is Japanese text to speech system.
-Using this node, Raspberry Pi can plays voice on Node-RED.
+Using this node, Raspberry Pi can play voice on Node-RED.

 Raspbian, Ubuntu and macOS are supported in this node.